Learn

 - An RBI on any play (produced a run)

-The exact criteria can be customized for your team.
-What matters is that QAB captures plate discipline, competitiveness, and smart at-bats — things batting average misses entirely.
+The exact criteria vary by team, so ask the coach which list they use.
+What matters is that QAB captures plate discipline, competitiveness, and smart at-bats, things batting average misses entirely.

 Batting average only rewards hits.
 A kid who hits a soft roller through the infield gets credit.
 A kid who smokes a line drive right at the shortstop gets nothing.
 Over a short youth season (15-20 games), batting average is heavily influenced by luck.

-QAB rewards the process — the approach, the effort, the competitive at-bat.
+QAB rewards the process: the approach, the effort, the competitive at-bat.
 It's a better development stat because it measures what the batter can control, not what the defense does with the ball.
+So if your kid goes 0-for-3 but the coach is happy, this is probably why: the at-bats were good even though the hits didn't fall.

 At every age from 10U through high school, QAB is the stat that best captures whether a player is improving as a hitter.
-Full guide to coaching with QAB →
+Coaches who want to run QAB with their team should read the quality at-bat coaching system guide.

 QAB Benchmarks